undergrad-partner-school

 Student Organizations

-There are 48 student organizations and groups with open membership at this school.
+The number of student organizations and groups with open membership at this school is 48.
 Other popular organizations among the students at Tyler Junior College are Religious Affiliation Clubs and Student Government.

-If you are interested in music, you can join the Tyler Junior College band or chorus.
-If drama is your thing, there is a club dedicated to acting that you can join.
-You have a passion for media and communication?
+Those who like music can join the Tyler Junior College band or chorus.
+There is a drama club you can join if acting is something that interests you.
+You have a talent for media and communication?
 Tyler Junior College publishes its own newspaper.

 Student Services

 24/7 emergency phone and alarm devices are available.
-The dormitory entrances are electronically operated.
-There is a security patrol that operates around the clock.
-There is a medical clinic with personal/psychological counseling.
+The school's dormitory entrances are operated electronically.
+There is a round-the-clock security patrol.
+This school has a health clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs are available to the students of Tyler Junior College.

-All in all, campus life at Tyler Junior College is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at Tyler Junior College is rich and vibrant and provides everything most students need.

 Career Services